NIVANorge/resa_add_uv_abs/README.md

 # Uploading UV absorbance data to RESA2

-A temporary solution for processing UV absorbance data from NIVA Lab's spectrophotometer.
+A temporary solution for processing UV absorbance data from NIVALab's spectrophotometer.

 The code here provides an alternative to Tore's old Access database (`ABSDATA_IMPORT.accdb`).
-This has previously been used to add absorbance data to RESA2, but it's fiddly and very slow.
+This has previously been used to add absorbance data to RESA2, but it's fiddly and slow.
 The code in this repository should be faster & more efficient, and will hopefully provide an initial solution to a long-standing problem.
 A comparison of results from the old and new workflows is [here](https://nbviewer.org/github/NIVANorge/resa_add_uv_abs/blob/main/notebooks/compare_old_and_new_methods.ipynb).

 The code is designed to run automatically as a "scheduled task" on a machine within the NIVA network (i.e. with direct access to Nivabasen).
 It can also be run manually via the notebook [here](https://nbviewer.org/github/NIVANorge/resa_add_uv_abs/blob/main/notebooks/resa_add_uv_abs.ipynb) for greater control, such as when investigating if/when the automatic upload fails for some reason.